goplus/gop/doc/classfile.md

 ### classfile: Unit Test

-Go+ has built-in support for a classfile to simplify unit testing.
+Go+ has a built-in classfile to simplify unit testing.
 This classfile has the file suffix `_test.gox`.

 Suppose you have a function named `foo`: